Azure/azure-powershell/src/Sql/Sql/help/New-AzSqlInstanceLink.md

 ```

 ### -TargetDatabase
-The name of the target database.
+Name of the target database.

 ```yaml
 Type: System.String